 In 2014, I completed the Artist Educator Foundations course at The Royal Conservatory’s Learning Through The Arts program, and I continue to develop courses and workshops that evolve out of the questions and gestures of my own art practice with the goal of engaging and inspiring critical thinking and art-making.
-In spring of 2015, I completed my yoga teacher training certification from YMCA Canada and am working towards a certificate in Mindfulness for Educators from UBC smartEducation.
+In 2015, I completed my yoga teacher training certification from YMCA Canada and a certificate in Mindfulness for Educators from UBC smartEducation.
 With this, I have begun to integrate movement and breathwork more intensively into the visual art workshops that I offer.

 My personal art practice involves performative drawing, stitching, writing and listing, photography and small sculptures.
 Referencing the personal archive, my work seeks to chronicle individual identity by uncovering intimate moments of both vulnerability and strength that speak to a larger cycle of uncertainty, wonder and heartbreak in everyday life.